An unknottedness result for noncompact self shrinkers: Concluding remarks

-When the metric is Euclidean the main result is also a corollary of Theorem 2 in the same paper of Meeks, where it is shown that minimal surfaces of the same genus in a mean convex ball sharing the same connected (as in, single) boundary component are isotopic to each other and furthermore standard; see also Theorem 3.1 in his paper with Frohman \cite{fm} for a ``noncompact'' analogue.
-This proofs in either go by showing, after making the same reduction to boundary components as above, that nonflat minimal surfaces in a domain with mean convex boundary must intersect by a moving plane argument in the first or as in the proof of the halfspace theorem of Hoffman and Meeks \cite{HM1} in the second.
-The moving plane argument doesn't apply in our setting; but the Frankel theorem for $f$-Ricci positive metrics (which the Gaussian metric is) could provided the boundary of the ball under consideration is mean convex (see theorem 6.4 in \cite{WW}).
-There might be concerns dues to possible noncompactness in the lift -- although one might hope this plays out better than in the Frankel theorem below in terms of conditions needed since the Gaussian metric restricted on finite domains has bounded curvature.
-The main catch to this seems to be that spheres of large (Euclidean) radius (or more general convex sets of large in-radius) are not mean convex in the Gaussian metric: the ball considered might have to in fact be quite large in the proof because it is picked so that the minimal surface under consideration consists of $k$ annuli in its complement (here, $k =1$).
-And indeed, one can see suitably large domains (those strictly containing the round shrinking sphere) will never be shrinker mean convex at all points of their boundary in the Gaussian metric (for instance by using the RMCF and comparison principle), ruling out more clever design of domains.
-A possible way to deal with this might be, upon intersecting with the ball, also perturb the metric (or more precisely, $f$) to make the boundary mean convex (in a natural sense along the nonsmooth points): even granting this such a perturbation would also require positivity in the Hessian (by the definition of $f$-Ricci positive) and it was not immediately clear this could be guaranteed to the author at the time of this writing, although perhaps this can be arranged by a more careful examination of the perturbation function one would use. $ $
+When the metric is Euclidean the main result is also a corollary of Theorem 2 in the same paper of Meeks, where it is shown that minimal surfaces of the same genus in a mean convex ball sharing the same connected (as in, single) boundary component are isotopic to each other and furthermore standard; see also Theorem 3.1 in his paper with Frohman \cite{fm}.
+The proofs in either go by showing, after making the same reduction to boundary components as above, that nonflat minimal surfaces in a domain with mean convex boundary must intersect by a moving plane argument in the first or as in the proof of the halfspace theorem of Hoffman and Meeks \cite{HM1} in the second.
+The moving plane argument doesn't apply in our setting; but the Frankel theorem for $f$-Ricci positive metrics, which the Gaussian metric is, could provided the boundary of the ball under consideration is mean convex.
+See theorem 6.4 in \cite{WW}.
+There might problems due to possible noncompactness in the lift -- although one might hope this plays out better than in the Frankel theorem below in terms of conditions needed since the Gaussian metric restricted on finite domains has bounded curvature.
+The main issue with this seems to be that spheres of large (Euclidean) radius, or more general convex sets of large in-radius, are not mean convex in the Gaussian metric: the ball considered might have to in fact be quite large in the proof because it is picked so that the minimal surface under consideration consists of $k$ annuli in its complement (here, $k =1$).
+And indeed one can see suitably large domains, in particular those strictly containing the round shrinking sphere, will never be shrinker mean convex at all points of their boundary in the Gaussian metric using the flow and maximum principle, ruling out more clever design of domains.
+A possible way to deal with this might be, upon intersecting with the ball, also to perturb the function $f$ to make the boundary mean convex: even granting this such a perturbation would also require positivity in the Hessian of $f$ and it was not immediately clear this could be guaranteed to the author at the time of this writing, although perhaps this can be arranged by a more careful examination of the perturbation function one would use. $ $